 In GCSE Astronomy you will learn through a mixture of virtual reality and teacher led activities.

 Key objectives of the course are to:

-- Create virtual models of galaxies and solar systems from real astronomical data - + Gain skills in astronomical observations through both naked and telescopic methods - Undertake your own independent astronomical investigations - Develop techniques to navigate through celestial observations - H Make predictions on planetary motions - + Determine the life cycle of a star and solar system from creation through to re-creation - + Develop an awareness of technological advancements in gathering deep space information - + Develop techniques on finding exoplanets - Be able to determine the composition of a planet through its atmospheric and surface data - Be able to determine the factors that support biological life on a planet
+- Create virtual models of galaxies and solar systems from real astronomical data. - + Gain skills in astronomical observations through - + Undertake your own independent astronomical investigations. - + Develop techniques to navigate through celestia - Make predictions on planetary motions - Determine the life cycle of a star and solar systen from creation through to re-creation. - + Develop an awareness of technological advancements in gathering deep space information - + Develop techniques on finding exoplanets - + Be able to determine the composition of a planet - + Be able to determine the factors that support

-There are two externally-examined papers:
+There are two externally-examined papers

-Paper 1: Naked-eye Astronomy - 1 hour 45 - 50% of the qualification (100 marks).
+Paper 1: Naked-eye Astronomy - 1 hour 45 minutes - 50% of the qualification (100 marks).

-Paper 2: Telescopic Astronomy - 1 hour 45 - 50% of the qualification (100 marks).
+Paper 2: Telescopic Astronomy - 1 hour 45 minutes -